Pratik-7i/VIPER/README.md

 ## Overview

-- Only the presenter talks to the view, and only the inter-actor talks to the model (entity).
-The presenter and inter-actor coordinate with each other.
-The presenter is concerned with display and user action, and the inter-actor is concerned with manipulating the data.
+- Only the presenter talks to the view, and only the interactor talks to the model (entity).
+The presenter and interactor coordinate with each other.
+The presenter is concerned with display and user action, and the interactor is concerned with manipulating the data.
 - VIPER follows a very clean architecture.
 It isolates each module from others.
 So changing or fixing bugs is very easy as you only have to update a specific module.
 - VIPER creates a very good environment for unit testing.
 - As each module is independent of others, it maintains low coupling very well.
 So, dividing work among co-developers is also pretty simple.